 The best way to keep your dignity intact is to communicate through your words and actions that you have self-respect.
 Don’t lie and say that you’ve never had a one night stand if you have.
 Just be YOU.
 If you’re adult enough to have a one night stand, you’re adult enough, to be honest.

 If at any point you feel as though you can’t be yourself, FOLD.
 You are either with the wrong person or, you feel like you are wrong – either way, save yourself the shame, guilt, and heartbreak.
 Do not proceed.

-I wish I wouldn’t have been told that one night stands are disrespecting yourself, will make you look bad, give you a bad reputation, etc.
+I wish I wouldn’t have been told that one night stands are shameful, will make you look bad, give you a bad reputation, etc.

-I wish I would have just been told that if you end up in a place where you are seeking this kind of connection… All you need to do is take a step back and ask yourself WHY you are doing it.
+I wish I would have just been told that if you end up in a place where you are seeking this kind of connection, all you need to do is take a step back and ask yourself WHY you want it.
 That’s all.

 If you are doing it for the wrong reasons, you should prioritize looking for more sustainable relationships such as true, mutual friendships (with yourself first and foremost) and spend some time alone.
 Get to know yourself, figure out what it is you really want, and go for THAT.

 Little by little, you’ll start to enjoy your own company.
 Soon, the thought of being alone won’t elicit emotional triggers that are so powerful, you have to chase hot and heavy moments – that ultimately, end in an even lonelier existence than before.